Authored by MCN Neurologists

 c.
 Making sure the surface on your child’s playground is made of shock-absorbing material, such as hardwood mulch or sand.

-For further information about Traumatic Brain Injury, click on the following links:
+For further information about Concussion and Traumatic Brain Injury, click on the following links:

 MCN Concussion Rehabilitation (Minneapolis Clinic of Neurology Concussion Rehabilitation Program)